postcss/autoprefixer/README.md

 There are 4 options:

 * `browsers` (array): list of browsers, which are supported in your project.
-  You can directly specify browser version (like `iOS 7`) or use selections (like `last 2 version` or `> 5%`).
+  You can directly specify browser version (like `IE 7`) or use selections (like `last 2 version` or `> 5%`).
 See [Browserslist docs] for available queries and default value.
 * `cascade` (boolean): should Autoprefixer uses Visual Cascade,